isdicely/Project2_World_Happpiness/README.md

 Each of these categories was given a numberical value, which was then added up to a total overall score called the Happiness Score.
 From this Happiness Score, the countries' rankings were determined.

 ## Findings
-Most countries stayed within the same range for Happiness Scores and across all individual scores.
+We set out to find which of the measures made happy countries versus unhappy countries and we were able to Most countries stayed within the same range for Happiness Scores and across all individual scores.
 The only three countries changed drastically were Afghanistan, Bangladesh, and Mexico.

 ## Data Sources
 Both of the below can be found in our "data" folder: